btyy77c/C-language/drawer/README.md

 c cx cy 5 100 //c means draw a circle around coordinates cx,cy with a radius of 5 in the color hue of 100

-input_1.txt is lan example input file
+input_1.txt is an example input file

 To Run:
   Download all files and compile using Makefile
   $ ./drawing <name of txt file> <name of picture file>
-  example: ./drawing input.txt output.pgm
+  example: ./drawing input_1.txt output.pgm